 In response to the ongoing pandemic challenges, we focused on the safety and holistic wellness of our employees while developing new methods of employee engagement, recognition, and professional development.
 Because we believe a diverse, inclusive, and engaged workforce will drive a sustainable future, we empower everyone to bring their whole self to work and share values and operating principles that enable us to act as one company.

-Developed an organization-wide inclusion and diversity strategy and plan score to 80, which accounts for areas of our respectful treatment
+Developed an organization-wide inclusion and diversity strategy and plan

-Enacted global safety protocols, expanded remote work, and provided additional the pandemic
+Enacted global safety protocols, expanded remote work, and provided additional benefits to support our employees through the pandemic